 Skins are easy to overlook.
-You can't see them when you are using them since they live on the bottom of your splitboard in ski mode.
+They can't be seen when you are using them since they live on the bottom of your splitboard in tour mode.
 The task they enable us to achieve, essentially walking uphill, is relatively slow and at least for beginners often a bit of drudgery.
 One of the last steps before embarking on exciting part of splitboard, shredding down the mountain, is to fold up the skins and stuff them unceremoniously into the backpack.

 These grippy skins come at the cost of glide and weight.
-More experienced skinners will properly decide to compromise a little grip in order to realize gains in glide and a lower weight.
+More experienced skinners will properly decide to compromise a little grip to realize gains in glide and a lower weight.
 Once your technique and confidence improve, you no longer need the "training wheels" that grippy skins provide.
 Moving on to a skin with better glide will reap benefits on big days.